Blog Layout

 Pemaquid Light

 This lighthouse sits just a 30-minute ride down Route 130 from Route 1 in Damariscotta, with beautiful views along the Maine coast.
 Local reports of the paranormal here include the ghost of a woman in a red shawl seen near the fireplace of the keeper’s house.
-And in another case, a woman in the parking lot late at night reported seeing every light in the building suddenly come on at once.
+In another case, a woman in the parking lot late at night reported seeing every light in the building suddenly come on at once.
 Not a notable fact in its own right, save to say the building was completely unoccupied...

 Reports of electromagnetic field (EMF) activity and lights coming on unexpectedly are also common, and a woman who visited the keeper’s house once experienced wild fluctuations on her K2 meter – a type of EMF detector.
 Read more here.